pkic/pkic.org/content/blog/2013/2013-02-14-certificate-revocation-and-ocsp-stapling.md

 ### What is certificate revocation?

 Certificate revocation is an important component of assuring SSL does its job and protects internet users from having their information stolen during a man-in-the-middle attack.
 Currently, there are two primary methods by which this occurs: Certificate Revocation List (CRL) repositories and Online Certificate Status Protocol (OCSP) responders.
-Certificate Authorities (CAs) publish CRLs and sign OCSP responses on regular intervals, with CRL generally being a weekly list of certificates revoked during the previous seven days and OCSP being signed and sent as a response within a few hours of a certificate&rsquo;s revocation.
+Certificate Authorities (CAs) publish CRLs and sign OCSP responses on regular intervals, with CRL generally being a weekly list of certificates revoked during the previous seven days and OCSP being signed and sent as a response within a few hours of a certificate’s revocation.
 When a user attempts to access a web server, the server will check the latest CRL associated with the issuing CA and also send an OCSP request for certificate status information.
-The server sends back a response of &ldquo;good,&rdquo; &ldquo;revoked,&rdquo; or &ldquo;unknown.&rdquo; The user&rsquo;s browser will then either make a secure connection for the user or, if the certificate is determined to be &ldquo;revoked,&rdquo; alert the user about the potential risk of continuing with the unencrypted session.
+The server sends back a response of “good,” “revoked,” or “unknown.”
+The user’s browser will then either make a secure connection for the user or, if the certificate is determined to be “revoked,” alert the user about the potential risk of continuing with the unencrypted session.

 With man-in-the-middle attacks, certificate revocation becomes increasingly important as the best protection available to users and web server administrators.
 All major web browsers enable some form of certificate revocation.